jondentonschneider/jondentonschneider.github.io/_pages/about.md

 <p>
 My <a href="https://jondentonschneider.com/research">research</a> is in development economics and economic history with a focus on human capital &ndash; especially health &ndash; in Sub-Saharan Africa and Latin America.
 In my work, I show that:
  <ul>
-  <li>Colonial labor policies in Africa shape the HIV epidemic there today.</li>
+  <li>The legacies of colonial labor policies in Africa shape the HIV epidemic there today.</li>
   <li>Controlling disease in developing countries has important economic impacts beyond increasing children's schooling.</li>
 </ul>
 </p>